awsdocs/nice-dcv-user-guide/doc_source/using-print.md

 + If you're using the Windows client, you can print to the physcial printer connected to your client computer, or you can print to a `.PDF` document using the NICE DCV virtual printer\.
 + If you're using the Linux or macOS client, you can print to a `.PDF` document using the NICE DCV virtual printer\.
 + If you're using the web browser client with Google Chrome, Mozilla Firefox, or Apple Safari, you can print to a `.PDF` document using the NICE DCV virtual printer\.
-+ If you're using the web browser client with Microsoft Edge or Internet Explorer, you can print to a `.XPF` document using the NICE DCV virtual printer\.
++ If you're using the web browser client with Microsoft Edge or Internet Explorer, you can print to a `.XPS` document using the NICE DCV virtual printer\.

 When you print to the NICE DCV vritual printer, the content is exported to a printable file\.
 You can download it to your local computer using the client and then print it using your local printer\.

 You must be authorized to use this feature\.
 If you are not authorized, the functionality is not available in the client\.
+For more information, see [Configuring NICE DCV Authorization](https://docs.aws.amazon.com/dcv/latest/adminguide/security-authorization.html) in the *NICE DCV Administrator Guide*\.

 **To print content from the session**